 Hawaii Bowl canceled on eve of game after Hawaii pulls out

-HONOLULU (AP) The Hawaii Bowl was canceled Thursday on the eve of the game after Hawaii withdrew because of COVID-19, season-ending injuries and transfers.
+HONOLULU — The Hawaii Bowl was canceled Thursday after Hawaii withdrew from its game against Memphis on the eve of the contest because of COVID-19, season-ending injuries and transfers.

 The game was scheduled for Friday at the Clarence T.C.
 Ching Athletics Complex.